Sport in Brazil: Rugby union

-Rugby league

-Rugby league has been played in Brazil in the 2010s, and has developed a small but growing domestic presence.
-The Brazilian national team will compete in the 2022 South American Rugby League Championship, their first major international tournament, which is part of the qualifying process for the 2025 World Cup.

-The Brazil women's national rugby league team was successful in qualifying for and participated in the 2021 Women's World Cup.
+Following the success of their women's programme on the 7s world series, in 2024 the Yaras defeated Colombia, and earned qualification as the South American representative for the 2025 Women's Rugby World Cup held in England.

 Baseball

 Baseball is traditionally practiced mostly by the Japanese communities in Brazil.
 It is not very popular in the country, but with the cable TV coverage of the games, baseball is also gaining fans among non-nisseis.
 There are several regional leagues on the rise in the country, however, the difficulty in finding baseball fields prevents regular practice of the sport that is often played on adapted football fields.

 The National team appeared in the 2013 World Baseball Classic.
 Paulo Orlando and Yan Gomes are the only Brazilians to win the World Series.

-Hockey

-In Brazil, roller in-line hockey is the most popular form of hockey, unlike ice hockey that is still dependent on infrastructure.
-Brazilians that practices hockey, mostly practices the roller in-line hockey.

-The main world championships of Ice Hockey are transmitted through cable TV in the country, among them the NHL played between teams of Canada and the United States, and the European League.
-Despite this, the modality finds difficulties in falling in the popular taste of the country.
+Brazil will participate again in 2026.

+The first important feat of Brazilian baseball was achieved in 2023: when participating in the 2023 Pan American Games, the Brazilian team surprised everyone by defeating countries that were in the top 10 in the world and that have a long tradition in the sport, such as Cuba and Venezuela, in addition to Colombia, finishing with the silver medal.